It is not always the food that improves your immune system; socialization can also do wonders!

 Reduces the Risk of Depression and Anxiety

 The risk of growing depression and anxiety is higher among elderly individuals who lack social connections.
 Socialization is the best way to reduce loneliness, depression, and anxiety.
 By engaging in social activities, seniors can experience a greater sense of purpose and a reduced risk of mental health disorders.
+You can also opt for medical practices like Reminiscence Therapy to help a loved one with Dementia.

 Boost Physical Health